Recording and Livestreaming

 Install the Server SDK if you haven't already.

-pnpm i @huddle01/server-sdk
+bash pnpm i @huddle01/server-sdk

 Let's create an API route handler to start livestreaming the meeting, inside the Next.js pages/api